stormcrows/wakeful/README.md

 [![CircleCI](https://circleci.com/gh/stormcrows/wakeful/tree/master.svg?style=svg)](https://circleci.com/gh/stormcrows/wakeful/tree/master)

-Async timer/sentry asserting predicate at intervals and stops/rejects with an errMsg if predicate returns false otherwise resolves with okMsg after timeMs.
+Async sentry that allows a clean breakout from long await when program's state changes.

 It was built for a service that slept long times between activities and needed to be interrupted gracefully.

+What it does: Async timer/sentry asserting predicate at intervals and stops/rejects with an errMsg if predicate returns false otherwise resolves with okMsg after timeMs.

 ### arguments